-The choice of the limit reference point does not explicitly take into account any relevant precautionary issues.
+The choice of the Australian limit reference point does not explicitly take into account some relevant precautionary issues.
 An appropriate issue would be the lack of understanding of the spawning areas and sources of recruitment to the Patagonian toothfish population within the HIMI area.
 The first element of the SG100 level is therefore not met.

-The target reference point, however, is precautionary and takes account of the trophic level of the species with a high degree of certainty.
-The second element of the SG100 level is therefore met, justifying a score of 90.
+The Australian target reference point, however, is precautionary and takes account of the trophic level of the species with a high degree of certainty.
+The second element of the SG100 level is therefore met for the Australian fishery.